• FILTRATION

 Lastly, put the priming nozzle plug back.
 Do this last step before you turn on the motor of your electric-powered pump.
 For gas-powered units, do it before you start the engine.

-For electric-powered water pumps, plug its power cord onto an electrical outlet extension.
+For electric-powered pumps, plug their power cord onto an electrical outlet extension.
 Then turn on the electricity after you’ve finished priming the pump.

 After you’ve primed the pump, turn the fuel switch to œOn.
 Next, turn the choke lever to œClosed (or œOpen if the engine is warm).
 After that, move the throttle lever to just a little over half of the œLow Speed side.